 In QSR, Post Offices and others, the 3-5 people team mans the counter service, drive-thru, and back office.
 There no option of opening more checkouts.
 In such situations, the adaptation to actual demand stems from the Queue Flow.

 Queue Flow solutions measure the exit rate from the queue, in seconds.
-The speed of the queue depends on the Order Time.
-And it is regardless of how many service counters are open.
+The speed of the queue depends on

 The business value is that the service level stays the same regardless of demand.
 It does not matter how many customers are waiting in line.
 The quality of customer service is in how fast people move.

 Bringing It All Together

 The checkout is the highest friction point in shopping.
 Years ago, Amazon solved the online checkout with 1-Click.
 And Amazon Go is the solution for the physical store.
 Their guiding philosophy is

 “Always migrate your audience to the path of least resistance”.